tacman/msgphp/docs/ddd/repositories.md

 # Repositories

-A repository is not interface bound by default.
-Instead you can leverage various trait objects to rapidly create one, depending on the type of infrastructure needed.
-By design they follow the same API although there might be subtle differences per implementation.
+A domain repository is not interface bound by default.
+Instead you can leverage a trait object, tied to specific infrastructure (e.g. Doctrine), to rapidly create one.
+This page describes the suggested API for any specific repository trait and the one used by default implementations.

-Note default (interface bound) repositories are provided per domain layer.

 ## API